 As guidance on COVID-19 continues to change, experts agree that focusing on the things we can control is the best medicine for preventing illness and asthma episodes this flu season.

 Guidance on asthma:

-Now is a good time to review your child’s asthma management plan with a physician and make sure you have the right medications to treat your child’s symptoms.
-Don’t forget to talk with your child, too, about keeping asthma under control by avoiding asthma triggers such as being around others who are sick, allergies or irritants like cigarette smoke.
+Now is a good time to review your child’s asthma action plan with a provider and make sure you have the right medications to treat symptoms at home.

 According to healthychild.org, well-controlled asthma usually means your child is:

-It’s safe for kids with asthma and allergies to wear a mask at school, and having symptoms under control will make it more comfortable to wear the mask.
+Be sure to talk with your children, too, about ways they can keep asthma under control.
+Wearing masks, avoiding people who are sick and minimizing exposure to allergens or irritants like cigarette smoke are key.
+Having symptoms under control will make wearing masks more comfortable in school or public.
 Masks don’t make asthma symptoms worse and are even more important for patients who have lung problems like asthma.

 Guidance on flu:

-A flu vaccine is the single best way to prevent the flu so it’s highly recommend that everyone 6 months of age and older get a flu shot (with rare exceptions).
+A flu vaccine is the single best way to prevent the flu.
+It’s highly recommend that everyone 6 months of age and older get a flu shot (with rare exceptions).
 It’s true the flu shot doesn’t cover all strands of the flu, but experts agree it’s better to have protection of some strands than none at all.
 If your child does get the flu then flu-specific antiviral medications can lessen the severity and shorten the duration of flu.